telerik/xaml-docs/controls/raddiagram/features/raddiagrams-serialization.md

 ## Save/Load Diagram ViewPort

-When zooming with a mouse or pan the RadDiagram, the ViewPort position will be changed.
-The viewPort is not saved/load during serialization mechanism, thus you will have to manually restore it.
+When zooming with a mouse or panning the RadDiagram, the ViewPort position will be changed.
+The viewPort is not saved/load during the serialization mechanism, thus you will have to manually restore it.
 The BringIntoView(position, zoom level) method can be used for this purpose. __Example 3__ demonstrates how you can preserve and restore the ViewPort position.

 #### __[C#] Example 3: Save-Load Diagram ViewPort__
 {{region cs-raddiagrams_features_serialization_4}}